MikelBuilds/SIP-CALCULATOR/README.md

-# SIP-CALCULATOR
+# SIP-CALCULATOR : Plan your future investment

-Features:      Calculates the future value of monthly SIP investments.
-User-friendly input options for amount, duration, and expected return.
-Provides a breakdown of total contributions and expected returns.
+Calculate the future value of your monthly SIP contributions.